datakid/django-tutorial/tute_1.rst

 Finally you will see that dob is a DateField, a special type of field that is optimised for dates and date calculations (eg: today-yesterday=1 day) and "null=True", which is similar to "blank=True".
-Yse both are necessary and no I wont explain the difference unless you insist.
+Yes both are necessary and no I wont explain the difference unless you insist.
 Again, it's arcane and generally unnecessary.